-In retail today, every dollar counts.
+In retail today, every dollar counts, and loss prevention challenges are very real.
 Shrink has a significant effect on a retailer’s bottom line.
-A recent study by the National Retail Federation (NRF) found an average shrink rate of 1.44%, costing “the overall U.S. retail economy $48.9 billion.”
+In fact, a recent study by the National Retail Federation (NRF) found an average shrink rate of 1.44%.
+This costs “the overall U.S. retail economy $48.9 billion.”

-Below a list of 4 loss prevention challenges retailers are facing in 2018, and how companies can address these challenges.
+This is why we put together a list of 4 loss prevention challenges retailers are facing, and how companies can address these challenges.

 Turnover in retail is disruptive and expensive.
 According to a recent LinkedIn Study, turnover in retail is 16.2%.
-In restaurants this is even higher, averaging 17.2%.
+In restaurants this is even higher.
+Restaurants average 17.2%.

 “When it comes to our business model there is a very high turnover rate, somewhere in the 120% range, which creates challenges to ensure staff are provided the knowledge on our LP practices.” – Sean Sportun, Manager, Security & Loss Prevention Circle K Stores and ISCPP Member